Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Oh thank god.

-SCOTT LANG: But I don't know if it was "baby" me or "old" me...O
+SCOTT LANG: But I don't know if it was "baby" me or "old" me...Or